TechnoSparks/ts-binds/README.md

 ts-binds binds two different folders on your device so that both folders share the same contents

+## Update Notice

+Please delete `/data/ts-binds` before updating.

+This is a huge update as a lot of the core code has been changed drastically.
+Please have a look at the changelog below for more information.

 ## What does it do

 _Essentially, this "binding" method is widely used to save space on internal storage!_